weng-lab/umitools/README.md

 # How to process UMI small RNA-seq data
-0. (Skip to the next step if small RNA-seq adapters are already removed.)
-To process a fastq (`raw.fq.gz`) file from your UMI small RNA-seq data, you can first remove the 3' end small RNA-seq adapter.
-For example, you can use `fastx_clipper` from the [FASTX-Toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) and the adapter sequence is `TGGAATTCTCGGGTGCCAAGG`:

-`zcat raw.fq.gz | fastx_clipper -a TGGAATTCTCGGGTGCCAAGG -l 48 -c -Q33 2> raw.clipped.log | gzip -c - > clipped.fq.gz`

-`-l 48` specified the minimum length of the reads after the adapter removal, since I want to make sure all reads are at least 18 nt (18 nt + 15 nt in the 5' UMI + 15 nt in the 3' UMI).

 1. To identify UMIs, using our test data:
 `wget -O clipped.fq.gz "https://github.com/weng-lab/umitools/raw/master/umitools/testdata/umitools.test.sRNA-seq.fq.gz"`